godotengine/godot-docs/classes/class_colorramp.rst

 .. _class_ColorRamp_set_offsets:

-- void  **set_offsets**  **(** :ref:`RealArray<class_realarray>` offsets  **)**
+- void  **set_offsets**  **(** :ref:`PoolRealArray<class_poolrealarray>` offsets  **)**

 Sets the offset for the specified amount of elements.
-Calling this function with a different number of elements than previously defined causes the ramp to resize its colors and offsets array to accomodate the new elements, all new colors will be black by default.
+Calling this function with a different number of elements than previously defined causes the ramp to resize its colors and offsets array to accommodate the new elements, all new colors will be black by default.